Amit Elor: 2022–present

-In September 2022, Elor became the youngest World Champion in American wrestling history, after winning the world title in the 2022 World Wrestling Championships in Belgrade, Serbia at 18 years old.
+In September 2022, Elor became the youngest Senior World Champion in American wrestling history, after winning the world title in the 2022 World Wrestling Championships in Belgrade, Serbia at 18 years old.
 She defeated Zhamila Bakbergenova of Kazakhstan in a gold medal match.
 A month later, she won a gold medal in the 72 kg event at the 2022 U23 World Wrestling Championships held in Ponteveda, Spain.
 She also won the gold medal in the U20 World Championships in Sofia.

 In 2023, she won the gold medals in the Senior World Wrestling Championships (for the second year in a row) in Belgrade, the U23 World Wrestling Championships in Tirana, Albania, and the U20 World Junior Wrestling Championships in Amman, Jordan.
 Elor also won the gold medal in her event at the 2023 Pan American Wrestling Championships held in Buenos Aires, Argentina.
 Also in 2023, she was named the Women's Wrestler of the Year by USA Wrestling for the second consecutive year.
 In 2024, at the Pan American Wrestling Olympic Qualification Tournament held in Acapulco, Mexico, Elor earned a quota place for the United States for the 2024 Summer Olympics held in Paris.
 She qualified for the Olympics at the 2024 U.S. Olympic trials held in State College, Pennsylvania.

 Going into the 2024 Olympics, she had not lost an international match, in any age group, since 2019.
 She had won eight world titles in three years and had compiled a 37-0 record, outscoring her opponents by a margin of 322-16.